-As one of the 17 “megadiverse” countries in the world, the amount of wildlife to be found in Mexico is simply staggering.
-This country is home to 10-12% of the world’s biodiversity and this means that no matter which part of the country you choose to explore, you will be met with a plethora of animal life.
-Mexico ranks first in the world for biodiversity in reptiles with 707 species, second for mammals with 438 species, and fourth for amphibians with 290 species.
-The government has made huge efforts to help protect the wildlife in the country too, with the creation of 34 reserve biospheres, 64 National Parks, and 17 sanctuaries.
+As one of the 17 'megadiverse' countries in the world, the amount of wildlife to be found in Mexico is simply staggering.
+This country is home to 10-12% of the world’s biodiversity, meaning that no matter which part of the country you choose to explore, you can expect to see a plethora of animal life.
+Mexico ranks first in the world for biodiversity in reptiles, with 707 species; second for mammals, with 438 species; and fourth for amphibians, with 290 species.
+The government has made huge efforts to help protect the wildlife in the country, too, with the creation of 34 reserve biospheres, 64 National Parks, and 17 sanctuaries.

 In a country that boasts such vast and varied nature, volunteering in Mexico is something that should be on everybody’s bucket list.
 You will get the chance to explore one of the most naturally diverse countries in the world in a way few other have, so take a look and find out more.